Timinator2000/Algorithm_X/13 - customizing your solver/03 - column selection.md

 1. You may want to specify some non-MRV-based criteria.

-To customize the sort criteria, you must override `AlgorithmXSolver`’s `self. _requirement_sort_criteria(self, col_header: DLXCell)` method.
+To customize the sort criteria, you must override `AlgorithmXSolver`’s `_requirement_sort_criteria(self, col_header: DLXCell)` method.
 Algorithm X loops through the column headers to determine which column to choose.
-Because each argument passed into the method is a column header `DLXCell`, it is easy to accesss:
+Because each argument passed to the method is a column header `DLXCell`, it is easy to accesss:

 1. `col_header.size` - the number of rows that cover this column